Shaping the Vision for Azure Quota Experience

 Impacts

-I reframed the problem space, aligning teams around user insight and long-term strategy.
+I reframed the problem by starting with the user, then aligned teams around shared insights and built a long-term vision to guide strategy.

 1. User Foundation Discovery